 Blockchain is a fast-growing industry.
-More and more people are seeing the benefits of using the technology in their businesses, and various industries are welcoming the technology into their practices.
-With blockchain on the rise, many are starting to consider what blockchain jobs are available.
+More and more people are seeing the benefits of using technology in their businesses, and various industries welcome technology into their practices.
+With blockchain on the rise, many are considering what blockchain jobs are available.

 Working in the industry comes with several benefits, like higher salaries.
 However, you’ll have to know the industry and the technology well, even if you’re not participating in the development thereof.
-In this article, we discuss what blockchain jobs are available to non-technical candidates, what the benefits of these jobs are, and how you can go about getting the roles.
+In this article, we discuss what blockchain jobs are available to non-technical candidates, what the benefits of these jobs are, and how you can get the roles.

 What Blockchain Jobs Are There?

-As is always the case when there’s a job change, a new product to work with, or a new concept introduced, it can be intimidating and, of course, there is a learning curve to go through.
-Despite having to get to know the new field that you work in, your fundamental skills are still needed.
+As is always the case when there’s a job change, a new product to work with, or a new concept introduced, it can be intimidating, and, of course, there is a learning curve to go through.
+Despite getting to know the new field you work in, your fundamental skills are still needed.

 Many companies, from start-ups to massive corporations, are looking for people to work in their blockchain teams, and roles are not only for developers.
 Governments are also looking for crypto and blockchain experts to advise them.
-If you’re interested in working with blockchain but are lacking in technical skills, here are some blockchain jobs you should be on the lookout for.
+If you’re interested in working with blockchain but lack technical skills, here are some blockchain jobs you should be looking for.

-Possibly one of the most technical of the non-technical blockchain jobs, auditing, or more specifically smart contract auditing, boasts a large market of opportunities.
-With blockchains come innumerable amounts of immutable smart contracts, each with its own possible security issues.
-These smart contracts are responsible for several millions of dollars and large amounts of sensitive information.
+Possibly one of the most technical of the non-technical blockchain jobs, auditing, or more specifically, smart contract auditing, boasts a large market of opportunities.
+With blockchains come innumerable amounts of immutable smart contracts, each with possible security issues.
+These smart contracts are responsible for millions of dollars and large amounts of sensitive information.

 To some extent, research analytics is a less technical version of data analytics.
-This is a skill that is in high demand in the industry due to how new the industry is (in comparison to others).
+This skill is in high demand in the industry due to how new the industry is (in comparison to others).

-As a research analyst, you will look into anything that may be valuable to the firm that you work for or that will offer them a high return on investment.
+As a research analyst, you will look into anything that may be valuable to the firm you work for or offer them a high return on investment.
 This includes information on techniques, practices, competitors, products, services, and possible partnerships and deals.

-This one is similar to research analytics but used in the field of investments instead.
+This one is similar to research analytics but used in investments instead.

-Since blockchain is a growing industry, there are still several opportunities for investments (or for your company to receive investments).
-With this, of course, comes opportunities to analyze investments since shareholders need to understand the return that funds are providing to them.
+Since blockchain is a growing industry, there are still several investment opportunities (for your company to receive investments).
+With this comes opportunities to analyse investments since shareholders need to understand the return that funds are providing to them.

 Business development is important in the blockchain industry, particularly for start-ups that often need partnerships with established businesses to succeed.

-In order to expand a business, business development – from creating partnerships to implementing market strategies and creating marketing material – needs to take place.
+To expand a business, business development needs to take place, from creating partnerships to implementing market strategies and creating marketing material.

 Again, there is a wide range of opportunities for experienced advisors in the industry.
-As we know, setting up a blockchain start-up is hard work, and support in the process is of high value.
+Setting up a blockchain start-up is hard work, and support in the process is of high value.

-As a general advisor, you would assist with public speaking, marketing, networking, and awareness.
+You assist with public speaking, marketing, networking, and awareness as a general advisor.
 You may also guide other leaders or offer technical consultations in a specific area.
 Without advisors, many start-ups would fail.
 And since start-ups are abundant, there is ample opportunity.

 Blockchain Legal Consultant